imaphatduc/cubecubed/CONTRIBUTING.md

 1. Install NodeJS on your machine.

-2. Make a fork (aka copy) of Cubecubed to your GitHub account, then clone it to your computer.
+2. Make a fork (aka copy) of Cubecubed to your GitHub account, then clone it to your local machine.

 3. Run `npm install` to install all necessary dependencies.